 Here are a few suggestions from TeamSense to improve your text message delivery when sending Communicate messages.

-What can I do to optimize my text message
+What can I do to optimize my text message delivery?

 The most important thing you can do is to respect your message recipients (your employees 👷♀️) and respect the codes and regulations of cell carriers 📱.